Welcome to the Master of Climate Change program!

 - GEOG 669 / ERS 619 / INDEV 606 Energy Sustainability

-Reading Courses are generally set up between one student and one professor.
+GEMCC 675 Climate Change Reading Courses are generally set up between one student and one professor.
 To set up a designated climate change elective such as this, the student contacts a professor to determine if they would be willing to do a Reading Course.
 The student then works with the professor to fill out a course contract that outlines the course description and the course deliverables.
-GEMCC 675 Reading Course outlines must be approved by the MCC Program Director to ensure they have sufficient climate change focus.
-Students can obtain a GEMCC 675 Reading Course contract from the MCC Graduate Program Administrator.
+GEMCC 675 Climate Change Reading Course outlines must be approved by the MCC Program Director to ensure they have sufficient climate change focus.
+Students can obtain a GEMCC 675 Climate Change Reading Course contract from the MCC Graduate Program Administrator.
+Students can only use one one-to-one reading course towards degree requirements.

 Open Electives (two courses required)